VotingPlace.net home

 Upload data files containing person-records of eligible voters.

-4. Payment Pay by check for the vote, or subscribe.
+4. Payment Pay for the vote, or subscribe.

 5. Voting